-People’s affinity for flan is probably because of how easy it is to prepare.
-A custard of eggs, canned milk and sometimes sugar are thrown into a blender together, then baked in a water bath over an amber crust of caramelized sugar.
-The thrill of the dessert comes in the serving of it.
+Puerto Rican flan is a custard of eggs, canned milk and sometimes sugar blended together, then baked in a water bath over an amber crust of caramelized sugar.
+One thrill of the dessert comes in the serving of it.
 A flourishing flip of the pan to release the flan from it’s baking vessel along with a flood of caramel produced from its time in the fridge.
-Serve flan on its own or with a handful of fresh berries…and coffee.
-You must have coffee.
+The creamy texture of the dessert is the main attraction, though.

 What is Flan?

 Make your flan in either a large plain or decorative pan, or in individual portion sizes.
 Since I have a thing about the sugar- which I’ll tell you about later- I prefer to go the route that requires the least amount of handling.
-That is: the large, single pan route.

 What country does Flan come from?